-Kris Bryant, Cubs remain strong in final days of All-Star balloting
+Cubs strong in last day to vote for MLB All-Star team

 Catcher Willson Contreras is 1.3 million votes behind the Giants’ four-time All-Star Buster Posey.
 Shortstop Addison Russell is in third place behind the Reds’ Zack Cosart and the Dodgers’ Corey Seager.

+Meanwhile in the American League, White Sox right fielder Avisail Garcia remained in fifth place Monday in All-Star Game fan voting for outfielders.

+Garcia, who has occupied fifth and sixth place in recent weeks, has garnered 2,292,694 votes.
+Aaron Judge of the Yankees leads AL outfielders with 3.44 million votes, followed by the Angels’ Mike Trout (2.55 million), the Astros’ George Springer (1.62 million), the Indians’ Michael Brantley (1.32 million) and Garcia.
+The top three will earn starting honors, although Trout is injured.

-Voting continues at MLB.com until 11 p.m.
+Voting continues here at MLB.com until 11 p.m.
 Thursday.
 Fans can vote five times every 24 hours.
 The roster will be announced during a selection show 6 p.m.
 July 2 on ESPN.